March 2008 Archives

 Flipping a Nation

-The press, scientists, and commentators were instinctively indignant yet unsurprised by the Environmental Protection Agency's (EPA) new ozone rules, which of course came out below science and public health recommendations.
-The agency changed the ozone levels from 84 parts per billion (ppb) to 75 ppb, although scientists said that 60-70 ppb would decrease deaths and smog levels dangerous to children, the elderly, and those with asthma and respiratory disease.
+The Environmental Protection Agency (EPA) recently released their revised ozone rules, which of course came out below science and public health recommendations.
+The agency changed the ozone levels from 84 parts per billion (ppb) to 75 ppb, whereas scientists have long agreed that only 60-70 ppb will decrease deaths and smog levels dangerous to children, the elderly, and those with asthma and respiratory disease.
+The press, scientists, and commentators reacted indignantly,although in fact the EPA's move surprised no one.

 "The big surprise was Mr. Johnson's proposal to rewrite the Clean Air Act to allow regulators to take costs into account when setting air quality standards.
 Since this would permanently devalue the role of science while strengthening the hand of industry, the proposal has no chance of success in a Democratic Congress."

-We can count the ways that our government ignores science in its decisions -- astute observers attend to this problem.
-The EPA itself attempts to gut the Clean Air Act at every opportunity, for instance after Hurricane Katrina (pdf).
-But to the editor's point, is Johnson's cost/benefit proposal outlandish?
-Not a chance of passing?
+We can count the ways that our government ignores science.
+The EPA itself attempts to gut the Clean Air Act at every opportunity, for instance after Hurricane Katrina (pdf!).
+But to the NYT editor's point, is Johnson's cost/benefit proposal outlandish?
+Does it have not a chance of passing?

-In his March 12th comments Johnson called the Clean Air Act a "living document" that needed to be "refurbished", "overhaul[ed] and enhance[ed]", "modernize[d] and upgrade[d]".
+Johnson called the Clean Air Act a "living document" that needed to be "refurbished", "overhaul[ed] and enhance[ed]", "modernize[d] and upgrade[d]".
+There's really nothing to complain about on the face to this statement.
 Johnson announced his four "principles" for a Clean Air Act, including, to"allow decision-makers to consider benefits, costs, risk tradeoffs, and feasibility in making decisions about how to clean the air."
 The Clean Air Act was not "a relic to be displayed in the Smithsonian", he said.

 Ozone Decisions, Sunset Regulations and the Doyenne of Death

-In Johnson's ozone ruling he said he followed the letter of the law and ignored "costs, net benefits and implementation challenges of more stringent standards" as required by the Act.
+In Johnson's ozone ruling he said he followed the letter of the law and ignored "costs, net benefits and implementation challenges of more stringent standards", as required by the Act.
 Despite his words, scientists say that his new 75ppb standard was in deference to industry.
 Rogene Henderson, who chairs the Clean Air Science Advisory Committee, told Platts Energy: "I think [Johnson] is responding to the pressure of the industrial groups about the cost".
-The record also shows influence from the Office of Management and Budget (OMB), and its Office of Information and Regulatory Affairs (OIRA), and President Bush.

-A series of memos between Susan Dudley, the OIRA administrator, and the EPA detail the Administration's influence in crafting the rule (available online www.regulations.gov).
-Over a couple of exchanges the EPA refused to back down on the secondary standard.
-Then administrator Dudley issued a 'President-says-so' order March 12th: "The President has concluded that, consistent with Administration policy, added protection [Orwellian doublespeak?] should be afforded...by strengthening [more OD?] the secondary ozone standard and setting the secondary standard identical to the new primary standard..."
-The EPA was over-ruled.
+Various White House meeting records also indicate influence on the EPA from the Office of Management and Budget (OMB), and its Office of Information and Regulatory Affairs (OIRA).
+A series of memos between Susan Dudley, the OIRA administrator, and the EPA, detail the Administration's influence in crafting the rule (available online www.regulations.gov).
+Over a couple of exchanges, the EPA refused to back down on the secondary standard.
+Then administrator Dudley issued a 'President-says-so' order March 12th: "The President has concluded that, consistent with Administration policy, added protection [Orwellian Doublespeak?] should be afforded...by strengthening [more OD?] the secondary ozone standard and setting the secondary standard identical to the new primary standard..."
+Thus, the EPA was over-ruled.

-Before Susan Dudley was chosen by Bush to head the OIRA, she distinguished herself by attacking what she saw as over-regulation, and she decried the diminished role of the OIRA and OMB in overseeing the regulations that agencies enacted.
-In the 1990's she roundly criticized the effect of a Clinton executive order, which shifted regulation out from under executive control to science agencies like the EPA.
+So despite the New York Times characterization of the Bush administration's futile attempts, Susan Dudley was chosen by Bush to head the OIRA, where she has distinguished herself by attacking what she see as over-regulation, decrying the diminished role of the OIRA and OMB in overseeing the regulations that agencies enacted.
+In the 1990's she roundly criticized the effect of a Clinton executive order, which shifted regulation out from under executive control to independent regulatory science agencies like the EPA.
 Dudley said the OIRA and OMB under Clinton had been made impotent and she urgently advocated for cost benefit analysis, especially for ozone and particulate matter rules.
-She chafed at how OIRA had lost its standing as the "watchdog for social welfare".
+In the anti-regulatory publication by regulation allergic Cato Institute, she chafed at how OIRA had lost its standing as the "watchdog for social welfare".
 (Regulation, Fall, 1997) As Reagan and H.W.
 Bush did before him, the current Bush administration has now spent the last 8 years pulling authority back into the executive branch.
-Dudley's interests are clearly aligned the administration's
+Dudley's interests are clearly aligned the administration's.

 The report's authors also point out that not all "costs" have the same moral and ethical value.
-With government doing "regulatory budgeting" they say "industry can knowingly expose the public to grave harms, enjoy the financial benefits of failing to take the steps necessary to protect the public, and then use compliance costs -- the costs of finally doing the right thing -- as a shield against being forced to comply with new protective standards."
+With the government's "regulatory budgeting", they say, "industry can knowingly expose the public to grave harms, enjoy the financial benefits of failing to take the steps necessary to protect the public, and then use compliance costs -- the costs of finally doing the right thing -- as a shield against being forced to comply with new protective standards."

-Another impediment to forming guidelines for clean air or water, or workplace safety that Dudley favors is sunset regulation, which 'imposes automatic extinction to regulatory policies then puts agencies in the position of having to justify regulations'.
+Then there is Dudley's advocacy for sunset regulation, which 'imposes automatic extinction to regulatory policies then puts agencies in the position of having to justify regulations'.
 As we can see from global warming, environmental damage accrues with indecision.
 By the time a piece of the Antarctic the size of seven Manhattan's drops off, well, too little has been done too late.
+Decades go by with corporations lobbying for quarter to quarter profits, as the ice melts.

 Ozone Rulings and Regulatory Agencies

-The OMB for its part has the EPA in its sights for what it deems as engaging in misguided rule-making based on unreasonable scientific uncertainty and high costs.
-In an annual report to Congress The Costs and Benefits of Federal Regulations, OMB criticizes the EPA for its determinations of the health effects of particulate matter: "the degree of uncertainty in benefit estimates for clean air rules is large.
-In addition, the wide range of benefits estimates for particle control does not capture the full extent of scientific uncertainty."
+The OMB, for its part, has the EPA in its sights for what it deems as engaging in misguided rule-making based on unreasonable scientific uncertainty and high costs.
+In the 2007 annual report to Congress The Costs and Benefits of Federal Regulations, OMB criticized the EPA for its determinations of the health effects of particulate matter: "the degree of uncertainty in benefit estimates for clean air rules is large.
+In addition, the wide range of benefits estimates for particle control does not capture the full extent of scientific uncertainty", the agency wrote, managing to insert "scientific uncertainty" into every sentence, in order to deny the EPA its scientific evaluation of the health benefits of particulate matter regulation.

-The authors also single out six EPA rules on drinking water which they say cost state, local, and tribal governments or the private sector "over the threshold" of $100 million dollars annually.
-This was Ted Stevens 1996 amendment directing the OMB to submit to Congress cost benefit analysis of "economically significant" rules.
+The OMB authors further single out six EPA rules on drinking water which they say cost state, local, and tribal governments or the private sector "over the threshold" of one hundred million dollars annually.
 Of course this OMB analysis doesn't expound on the enumerable benefits of clean drinking water free of cleaning agents, disinfectants or arsenic.
-And for reality's sake, please, a $100 million dollars?
-High cost for solvent free water?
-There are houses that Congresspeople reside in that cost nearly that much.
-And needless to say this is a drop in the bucket compared to the Iraq war, the costs accruing at $341.4 million per day with some mighty uncertain benefits.
+And why one hundred million dollars?
+Some Senator's houses cost nearly that much.
+And this is a drop in the bucket compared to the Iraq war, which cost $341.4 million per day and has some mighty uncertain benefits.

-The OMB costs and benefits report grounds itself in the philosophy that economically well-off countries have strong property rights and minimal regulation.
-Even with consideration to the fact this is a draft, the document veers to ideology at times, citing the Heritage Foundation for information and stooping to past arguments about Communism being an example of regulation gone wrong.
+The 2007 OMB costs and benefits report grounds its analysis in the philosophy that economically well-off countries have strong property rights and minimal regulation.
+The draft document often veers to pure right-wing ideology, citing the Heritage Foundation for information and absurdly saying that Communism was the result of excessive regulation gone awry.

-In an issue of Regulation in 1997, from her outside view, Dudley wrote about a previous OIRA administrator who had bragged that OIRA was the "biggest kid on the block", so other agencies had to respond to its agenda.
-She complained that the OIRA under Clinton was the neighborhood wimp, so although Dudley's perch in OIRA may be short-term, she had been preparing for her tenure for decades and strode in to the post with a clear agenda.
+In an issue of Regulation in 1997 Dudley wrote before she was administrator about a previous OIRA administrator who had bragged that OIRA was the "biggest kid on the block", so other agencies had to respond to its agenda.
+She complained that the OIRA under Clinton was the neighborhood wimp.
+So although Dudley's perch at OIRA may be short-term, she has been preparing her tenure for decades and when nominated by Bush strode in to the post with a clear agenda.3

 Johnson's proposal to rewrite the Clean Air Act is not out of left field, rather something urged for decades by industry, various government agencies, congressman and lobby groups.
 Furthermore, it's no more surprising then his smog ruling, if more appalling, since the changes he speaks of have been in the works for years and in fact progress towards the goals he articulated is well underway.